Pharmacokinetics of Centella Asiatica in the Elderly

 Intervention / Treatment

-Experimental: 2g CAW Dose
+Experimental: 2g CAW Dose, then 4g CAW Dose

-2g Centella asiatica water extract product is a powder containing Centella asiatica water extract and excipients to improve palatability, color matching and dispersability in water.
+2g Centella asiatica water extract product is a powder containing Centella asiatica water extract (CAW) and excipients to improve palatability, color matching and dispersability in water.
 It will be consumed on an empty stomach orally suspended in 10-12 ounces of water.

 Other Names: